Using Transformations in Device Mode

 SDK setup

-After adding a transformation and connecting it to a destination supporting device mode, you can connect your SDK source to it.
+After adding a transformation and connecting it to a device mode destination, you can connect your SDK source to it.

 Follow the below steps for setting up the required SDK: